sellpy/web-interview/README.md

 ### Additional tasks
 - Make it possible to indicate that a todo is completed.
 - Indicate that a todolist is completed if all todo items within are completed.
-- Don't require users to press save when an item is added or deleted from the todolist.
+- Don't require users to press save when an item is added/edited in the todolist.
 (Autosave functionality)
 - Add a date for completion to todo items.
 Indicate how much time is remaining or overdue.

 ## Submission